-Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach Three divisions of the HI Group have significant impacts on their neighboring local communities: education, construction, and energy.
+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach

+Three divisions of the HI Group have significant impacts on their neighboring local communities: education, construction, and energy.

 The education division have significant impact on the local communities around the school as hubs for thousands of students, faculty, and staff.
 A significant number of businesses that cater to the needs of the students (e.g., eateries, photocopying services, dormitories, etc.).
 These contribute to the economic development of the area.
 However, a potential negative impact is the increased traffic around the school areas due to increased travel around the area to service students.
 The Group works with the local government units (LGUs) to develop traffic routing schemes to lessen the schools' impacts on the traffic situation, and that vehicles and people around the schools do not hamper or impede the flow of traffic.
-In 2021, the schools coordinated with the LGUs on the implementation of health and safety protocols mandated under IATF, DOH and CHED guidelines during the COVID pandemic.
+In 2022, the schools continue to coordinate with the LGUs on the implementation of health and safety protocols mandated under IATF, DOH and CHED guidelines during the COVID pandemic.
 Further, the education division continue to offer online platforms to deliver classes, distance learning modules, and fully online programs.
 This is to diversify its offerings, reducing the risk and burden of students to go to school especially during the COVID pandemic.
 Currently, the Company deliver online classes on a school-wide level since students are unable to go to school for face-to-face classes.
 Fully online degree programs continued to be offered, as well as online application, examinations enrollment and the use of e-books to minimize the need for onsite transactions which lessen the need for students to go to the school campuses.

-Majority of the construction division projects cover building roads, infrastructures, electromechanical, and commercial buildings.
+Majority of the construction division projects cover building roads, railway infrastructures, electromechanical, light industries, and commercial buildings.
 The noise of large equipment or traffic congestion due to the road closure affects the community.
 However, the Company ensures proper coordination with MMDA, LGU, and other agencies to address proper execution of Traffic Management Measures on the job sites, ensure a safe pedestrian access on roadways, maintain orderliness and cleanliness of construction materials placed in road spaces, provide traffic safety signs and campaign.
-Projects near residential areas follow a 7 am to 6 pm operation to lessen the noise during night times, where most of the residents are resting at their homes.
+Projects near residential areas observe allowable hours of operations, particularly at night, when most of the residents are resting at their homes.
 These are just a few of the safeguards to decrease traffic impact and avoid accidents.